mattitk/tilde-kdi/README.md

 For more information, see [the homepage](https://os.ghalkes.nl/tilde)

 ## Installing Tilde

+There is no way to install Tilde-KDI at this point

 The easiest way to install Tilde is by using the repositories from the Tilde homepage [download section](https://os.ghalkes.nl/tilde/download.html).
 If there